-- Skin color & texture: Toads are browner in color while frogs tend towards green.
-The texture of a toad’s skin is warty, lumpy, and bumpy while a frog has more smooth skin.
+- Skin color & texture: Toads are browner in color, while frogs tend towards green.
+The texture of a toad’s skin is warty, lumpy, and bumpy, while a frog has smoother skin.

-- Skin features – Face and Legs: Usually, frogs are slim and athletic-looking with narrow bodies, while toads are more squat and dumpy, with a wider body.
+- Skin features – Face and Legs: Usually, frogs are slim and athletic-looking with narrow bodies, while toads are more squat and dumpy, with a wider bodies.

 - Spawn and Tadpoles: The eggs and babies of the anurans can help in distinguishing them.